 Domtar is a Delaware corporation with its head office in Fort Mill, South Carolina, United States.
 It is a voluntary filer with the Securities and Exchange Commission in the United States.
-Its most recent 10-K annual report is available at https://www.sec.gov/edgar/browse/?CIK=1381531
+Its most recent 10-K annual report is available at on the SEC website.

-Through its subsidiaries, Domtar operates more than 60 pulp, paper, tissue, packaging, converting, solid wood and office facilities across the United States and Canada.
+Domtar has 14,000 full-time employees in Canada and the United States, and through its subsidiaries, operates more than 60 pulp, paper, tissue, packaging, converting, wood products and office facilities across North America.
 A list of the subsidiaries is provided in the Appendix.

 Paper and Packaging: Domtar has six integrated pulp and paper mills, with an annual paper production capacity of 2.2 million tons of uncoated freesheet paper, serving a variety of customers, including merchants, retail outlets, stationers, printers, publishers, converters and end-users.
 It also has one mechanical paper mill with an annual paper production capacity of 265,000 tons of coated, directory and specialty papers.
 Its paper manufacturing operations are supported by converting and forms manufacturing operations.
 The company produces a wide variety of paper, including office papers, printing and publishing papers, digital and production inkjet papers, technical and specialty papers and converting papers.
-In 2023, Domtar started operations at its newly converted packaging mill in Kingsport, TN.
-The mill manufactures packaging materials made from 100% recycled content with an annual production capacity of 600,000 tons of high-quality recycled linerboard and corrugating medium, giving the company a strategic footprint in a growing market.
-Approximately 55% of Domtar's pulp is consumed internally to manufacture paper, with the balance sold as market pulp.
-In addition, Domtar produces fluff pulp at its pulp mills in Ashdown, AR, and Plymouth, NC, as well as softwood pulp at its Skookumchuck and Crofton, BC, pulp mills.
-Domtar can sell 1.5 million metric tons of market pulp a year, depending on market conditions.
+In 2023, Domtar started operations at its newly converted packaging mill in Kingsport, Tennessee.
+The mill manufactures packaging materials made from 100% recycled content with an annual production capacity of approximately 600,000 tons of high-quality recycled linerboard and corrugating medium, giving the company a strategic footprint in a growing market.
+Approximately 49% of Domtar's pulp is consumed internally to manufacture paper, with the balance sold as market pulp.
+In addition, Domtar produces fluff pulp at its pulp mills in Ashdown, Arkansas, and Plymouth, North Carolina, as well as softwood pulp at its Skookumchuck and Crofton, British-Columbia, pulp mills.
+Domtar can sell 1.8 million metric tons of market pulp a year, depending on market conditions.